herochinese/identity-akka-demo/README.md

     3. Run application in different JVM

 ##Why I choose them
-Scala is a pure functional language, which make Java developer life easier.
+Scala is a pure functional language, which make Java developer's life easier.
 Played with Akka not too long, and have a passion for technologies.
 Prepare to use in real projects.